-Top 10 Best Mini Guitar Amp Heads 2017
+Top 10 Best Mini Guitar Amp Heads 2018

 - Thunder Bass — Ampeg SVT

+- Freeze B — “famous boutique UK-style high gain amp head” (your guess is as good as ours)

 Hotone has their own Nano Legacy cabinet that is specifically designed to deliver full-spectrum sound, including improved bass response.
 To my ears, it sounds a bit like a decent portable Bluetooth speaker and less like a guitar amp.
-It’ll still sing through a 4×12, though, so you have your pick of any cab.
-That said, five watts is probably not going to cut it in a live setting, but for the price it could be worth a shot.
+As you’ll see in the video below, you’ll almost certainly want to look elsewhere for the cabinet.
+They won’t be terribly loud on the whole, but the tones are not bad considering the price.

 Buy the Hotone Nano Legacy Purple Wind 5-Watt Compact Guitar Amp Head here.